Beckett House Practice, Grantham Road, London, SW9 9DL

 Find more information about the integrated care records in south east London, including how to opt out of this form of data sharing.

-As a patient of the practice you can use Patient Access, an online secure platforms for you to access your health information.
+As a patient of the practice you can use Patient Access and the NHS App.
+These are online secure platforms for you to access your health information.

-Patient Access is secure online service, where you can book or cancel appointments, order repeat prescriptions, view parts of your GP record, including information about medication, allergies, vaccinations, previous illnesses and test results and some clinical correspondence such as hospital discharge summaries, outpatient appointment letters and referral letters.
+These are secure online services, where you can book or cancel appointments, order repeat prescriptions, view parts of your GP record, including information about medication, allergies, vaccinations, previous illnesses and test results and some clinical correspondence such as hospital discharge summaries, outpatient appointment letters and referral letters.